 I have served as a trustee of two company pension funds, as a director of a residents association (in Latimer) and I am currently a member of the Buckinghamshire Independent Appeals Panel that hears school allocation appeals.
 My main relaxation is golf and I am a member of Gerrards Cross Golf Club.

-After grammar school in South London, I went to medical school in Oxford and once qualified, I did my junior doctor posts in London.
-I specialised in haematology and after working for 9 years as a Consultant in West London, I am now Consultant Haematologist at Wexham Park Hospital.
-After joining the Governing Body in 2010, I am the SEND governor and also serve on the Curriculum & Pastoral Committee.
+After grammar school in South London, I attended medical school in Oxford and once qualified, I did my junior doctor posts in London.
+I specialised in haematology and after working for 9 years as a Consultant in West London, I am now Consultant Haematologist at Wexham Park Hospital in Slough.
+I joined the Governing Body in 2010 initially as a parent governor and now as an appointed governor.
+I am a science link governor and also serve on the Curriculum & Pastoral Committee, having chaired this until 2017.

-I have lived in Chalfont St Peter for nearly 16 years, with my husband Chris and 2 daughters, one in year 11 at DCHS and one in year 8.
-When I am not working or ferrying the children about, I enjoy cooking for friends, Pilates and singing.
+I have lived in Chalfont St Peter for more than 20 years, with my husband Chris and 2 daughters, aged 19 & 16, the eldest of whom left DCHS in 2016 and is now studying at Cardiff University.
+When I am not working, I love spending time with my family and enjoy cooking for friends, Pilates and singing.

 I grew up and went to school in Reading, before heading to the University of York where I gained a degree in Chemistry.
 With a passion for the sciences, I decided to join Cadbury Schweppes on their graduate supply chain scheme and pursue a career in business at an organisation that I really admired because of their wonderful heritage and strong values – 24 years later, I have worked in nearly all the supply chain and commercial functions in various locations across the UK with Cadbury, Coca-Cola and I am now the UK&I Managing Director of innocent drinks – we make healthy drinks and give 10% of our profits to charity.